bdwilliamson/cluster_hte/README.md

-# generalvim
+# cluster_hte

 **Author:** [Brian Williamson](https://bdwilliamson.github.io/)

-Slides for a talk on a proposed framework for inference on model-agnostic variable importance.
+Slides for a talk on design considerations for heterogeneity of treatment effects analyses in cluster-randomized trials.

 See tagged releases for different versions of the talk.

-The slides can be viewed [here](https://bdwilliamson.github.io/generalvim).
+The slides can be viewed [here](https://bdwilliamson.github.io/cluster_hte).

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]